 Dr Laura Kalas Williams, English Literature, Swansea University

-Laura Kalas Williams is a Lecturer in English at Swansea University.
+Laura Kalas Williams is a Lecturer in English Literature at Swansea University.
 Her research interests lie at the intersection between literature, gender and medicine in the Middle Ages.
 She works primarily on the visionary writings of medieval women, as well as medieval literature more widely.
 The deep relationship between spiritual and bodily health is an important aspect of Laura’s research, along with questions of emotion, the senses, and medieval religious cultures.
 She was the 2015 winner of the GMS graduate student essay prize and is currently working on a monograph about the medicalization of Margery Kempe’s spirituality.

 Dr Sarah Salih, English Literature, King’s College, London

 Sarah Salih Sarah Salih has research interests in medieval English literary culture, particularly concerning questions of sexuality, gender and subjectivity; intersections of literature, practice and the visual arts; East Anglian culture; and medievalisms.
 She has published widely in all these areas and is currently working on a project examining paganity in fifteenth-century texts.

 Professor Diane Watt, English Literature, University of Surrey

 Diane Watt is Professor of Medieval Literature in the School of English and Modern Languages and has research interests focusing on Old and Middle English Literature; Early Modern Literature; Women’s Writing; Feminist Theory; Lesbian Studies; and Queer Theory.
 She has published widely in all of these areas and is currently running a project on Women’s Literary Culture and the Medieval Canon.